nd1012/wan24-Crypto-BC/README.md

 time.
 As soon as the official NuGet package has PQC support, this library will switch to the NuGet package.

+**NOTE**: FrodoKEM is currently disabled, 'cause there seems to be a bug (missing code) in the Bouncy Castle library for FrodoKEM.

 ## How to get it

 This library is available as